Destaq/linguakite/README.md

 2. Create a new database called `linguakite` by typing `createdb linguakite` in your command line.
 3. Clone this repository to a place you'll remember with the clone button at the top right.
 4. Navigate to the repository directory in the command line.
-5. Run `psql databasename < server/data/db_dump.sql` in your command line to import all the data (this is a couple thousand articles with data already pre-computed).
+5. Run `psql linguakite < server/data/db_dump.sql` in your command line to import all the data (a couple thousand articles with fields already pre-computed).

+    There may be warning messages after running the import, since my username was dumped with the database, and your Postgres likely doesn't have the same username configured.
+However, these are just warnings, and the import should work anyway.
 6. Install [Node](https://nodejs.org/en/download/) and Python 3 (the latter of which should already be with most systems).
 7. Install the client libraries: `cd client` and then `npm install` (this may take a while).
 8. Install the server libraries: `cd ../server` and then `pip3 install -r requirements.txt`.